Arjun310824/BuildFlow-Ai/README.md

 ## 1. 📊 Project Dashboard

-Provides an overview of the entire construction portfolio.
+Provides an overview of construction projects from a single dashboard.

 Displays: